 - Where to Stay in Bled: The Best Hotels for Travellers

-Need a little more sun during your Slovenia adventure?
+Need some sun during your Slovenia adventure?
 Look no further than the lovely resort town of Piran.
-Like so many of the best places to visit in Slovenia, Piran’s got the flash and pomp to keep even the most jaded of small-European-town connoisseurs at bay.
+Like so many of the best places to visit in Slovenia, Piran’s got the flash & pomp to keep even the most jaded of European-town connoisseurs at bay.

-Jutting out into the Adriatic Sea on the peninsula, Piran shows off architectural stylings that lean both towards the Venetian influences of its Italian neighbour and the Austro-Hungarian graces of its Central European brethren.
-What results is an ancient seaside town that’s every bit as impressive & unique as any along the Mediterranean and absolutely begs for your attention when planning out your Slovenia trip.
+Piran juts out into the Adriatic Sea upon a peninsula.
+Piran shows off several architectural styles, leaning mostly towards Venetian and Austro-Hungarian influences.
+What results is an ancient seaside town that’s as impressive & unique as any on the Mediterranean.
+Piran begs for your attention when planning out your Slovenia trip.

 Transportation in Slovenia

-By air: The main airport in Slovenia is Ljubljana Jože Pučnik Airport (LJU), located about 24 kilometres northwest of the city.
-Several major airlines fly into Ljubljana—including Adria Airways, easyJet, and Wizz Air—mostly from other European destinations.
+The main airport in Slovenia is Ljubljana Jože Pučnik Airport (LJU), located about 24 kilometres northwest of the city.
+Several major airlines fly into Ljubljana, including Adria Airways, easyJet, and Wizz Air.
+Most flights into Ljubljana are from other European destinations.

-By land: The quickest way to get into Slovenia is often by train via the various land borders.
-There are a direct trains to Ljubljana from Germany (Frankfurt, Munich), Switzerland (Zurich), Italy (Venice) and Austria (Vienna, Graz).
+The quickest way to get into Slovenia is often by train via its land borders.
+There are direct trains to Ljubljana from Germany (Frankfurt, Munich), Switzerland (Zurich), Italy (Venice) and Austria (Vienna, Graz).
 From Croatia, buses are often quicker & more convenient than trains.

-By bus: For travelling between the most popular destinations in Slovenia, buses are often more convenient and faster than trains.
+Travelling between destinations in Slovenia?
+Buses are often more convenient and faster than trains.
 Sample journey times from Ljubljana include Bled (1h), Piran (2h), Maribor (2h), and Koper (1h15m).